Aymaan-Ashhab-Ahmed/Access-Control-and-Sandboxing-for-VS-Code-Extensions/README.md

 The extension would inspect the project folder and automatically select the Python environment (e.g. a virtualenv) without user consent.
 With this, for instance, one could run the calculator app on Apple’s OSX simply by adding the line os.exec("/Applications/Calculator.app") to the pylint sources in the environment.

 Moving on, attackers may simply forge a Python virtualenv that contains a compromised pylint and place it into the workspace.
 VS Code persists the path to this virtualenv in the .vscode/settings.json file and naively trusts it without any user interaction.
 Therefore, when VS Code opens a Python file, it automatically sources and uses that environment, and the malicious pylint will execute.
 This issue is still open and has not been resolved [12].

+### 1.4 Motivation
+Regarding the vulnerability in the Python extension, we believe the root cause comes down to the design that all extensions are running as a user-domain process with no proper access control mechanism.
+As of today, such proposals are available as GitHub issues on VS Code’s repository but are not on the agenda.
+This specific proposal [19] details a plan for sandboxing, permission modification, safety reporting, and other mechanisms.
+The vulnerability, along with this proposal, formed the primary motivating factors behind our work on this project.

+The remainder of this paper is structured as follows: Section 2 discusses our efforts to profile popular extensions and Section 3 details our proposed access control policies based on those results.
+Section 4 steps through our work on sandboxing extensions at both the OS level and the Node.js level.
+We describe our success at sandboxing the Prettier extension at the Node.js level in Section 5 and list pending items for future work in Section 6.

+## 2 Extension Behavior Monitoring
+We utilize the strace command [8] to monitor the behavior of some of the most popular VS Code extensions.
+Although it is possible to manually examine the extension’s source code to find static behavior, we prefer runtime tracing because it exposes dynamic behaviors.

+The strace command traces all system calls invoked by the target process, i.e. the extension host process in our case.
+With respect to our profiling, we focus on file system calls, and in particular open and openat.
+Our goal is to trace all paths that the extension host process attempts to access on behalf of the activated extensions.
+The paths include not only physical file paths, such as the home folder or library directories, but also virtual files like /proc.

+The extensions we choose are those that provide official language support for C/C++, Java, JavaScript, TypeScript, and Python, as well as a third-party code formatter Prettier.
+Table 1 lists the result.

+Most of the file system behavior is as expected.
+However, the official C/C++ extension enumerates all process information under /proc, including process status, which is not something we expected a language support extension to access.
+Based on our examination of the C/C++ extension’s source code, the C/C++ extension is shipped with a debugger which needs to attach itself to the target process [2].